Feeds:

 Musial concluded, “It was a great challenge to hit against this cunning guy … and I’m proud to have done well.”

-Spahn told writer Roger Kahn, “Musial was just the hardest man to fool … I tried to upset Stan’s timing with breaking stuff and changeups.
+Spahn also told writer Roger Kahn, “Musial was just the hardest man to fool … I tried to upset Stan’s timing with breaking stuff and changeups.
 Once Musial started timing fastballs, your infielders’ lives were in jeopardy.”

 Pressure on Stan